salesforcecli/plugin-data/messages/record.create.md

 Use Tooling API so you can insert a record in a Tooling API object.

+# flags.no-assignment-rules.summary

+Don't apply active assignment rules when creating the record; applies to Account, Case, and Lead records.

 # examples

 - Insert a record into the Account object of your default org; only the required Name field has a value: